-Also, if you would like to amend a document of Council which you feel is incorrect it is necessary for you to make written application to the Privacy Contact Officer in the first instance.
+Also, if you would like to amend a document of Council which you feel is incorrect it is necessary for you to make a written application found on Council's website to the Privacy Contact Officer in the first instance.
 This will be undertaken pursuant to the provisions of the PPIP Act as outlined in part 4 of this guide.